 I-90 Wildlife Bridges Coalition

-The I-90 Wildlife Bridges Coalition formed in 2004 to ensure high-quality wildlife passage north to south across Interstate 90 in Washington's Cascades.
+The I-90 Wildlife Bridges Coalition formed in 2004 to ensure safe passage for wildlife and people at Interstate 90 in Washington's Cascades.
+The first wildlife bridge is scheduled to begin construction in 2015.

-This plan to improve connectivity is the natural outcome of another historic project, The Cascades Conservation Partnership.
+This plan to improve connectivity around Snoqualmie Pass is the natural outcome of The Cascades Conservation Partnership, an earlier project spearhead by Conservation Northwest to connect the Alpine Lakes Wilderness to Mount Rainier.

 - Alpine Lakes Protection Society